Ashutosh-Malve/Ashutosh-Malve/README.md

 ### Hi there 👋
 I'm a Full Stack Engineer / Solutions Architect
 ### What I can do.
 Mission-driven full-stack Developer/ Systems Architect with several years of experience.
-I have a wide range of knowledge in various Back-end languages, Frameworks, Databases, Algorithms, Designs, and best code practices. get in touch if you have tasks/challenges to complete.
+I have a wide range of knowledge in various Back-end languages, Frontend Frameworks, Databases, Algorithms, Designs, and best code practices. get in touch if you have tasks/challenges to complete.

 📫 How to reach me: ... ashutosh@malve.me